mslinn/course_scala_intro_code/README.md

 This git project contains one SBT project: `courseNotes` and a directory of scripts.

-A PDF with course notes is also enclosed.

 The online videos are available to those who have purchased access at http://www.scalacourses.com/showCourse/40